CSkylarL/DataScience-MachineLearning/README.md

 # Introduction to Data Science and Machine Learning

-This repository constains all projects created in the course INDE-577, which provides Data Science and Machine Learning concepts, techniques and hands-on experiences.
-The purpose of this document is to provide an overview of the content included in this repository and to explain how to use it.
+This repository constains all projects created in the course INDE-577, which provides **Data Science and Machine Learning** concepts, techniques and hands-on experiences.
+The purpose of this document is to provide a brief introduction to data science and machine learning and an overview of the content included in this repository.

 ## Table of Contents